Requirements By Age

 Apply for a Driver's License

-If you've held your junior license for at least one year, have a clean driving record, have the consent of your parents or guardians, and have passed a state-approved driver's education class, you can apply for a regular license once you turn 17 1/2 years old.
+If you've held your junior license for at least 1 year, have a clean driving record, have the consent of your parents or guardians, and have passed a state-approved driver's education class, you can apply for a regular license once you have had your junior license for at least 1 year.
 Your junior license automatically becomes a regular license, though, if you just wait until you turn 18.

 If you're already at least 18 years old and have your permit, you may apply for a regular license as soon as you feel ready to pass the required tests.